zero-plus-x/neoform/readme.md

 export default MyForm;
 ```

-And wrap it with a `Form` HOC provided by NeoForm:
+Let's connect this form to Neoform by wrapping it with a `Form` HOC:

 ```js
 import { Form } from 'neoform';